 Save big with bundled curriculum!

-Teaching Poetic Devices Using Pop Culture
+Teaching Figurative Language Using Pop Culture

 A few years ago, I took over a classroom for a teacher who was on maternity leave.
 She was absolutely thrilled at the timing of her leave because she was just about to begin her unit on poetry.
 “I hate poetry, and I don’t know how to teach it,” she admitted to me.
 I was surprised by this – there are a lot of subjects I’m reluctant to teach, but I always found teaching students poetry to be rewarding.
 Poetry is short, it is forgiving with grammar, and it relates to one of my students’ deepest passions: music.